Benign Cortical Defect

 Benign Cortical Defect.

-White arrow (left) points to a well-circumscribed, lytic lesion in the metaphysis of this child's distal femur.
+White arrow (top) points to a well-circumscribed, lytic lesion in the metaphysis of this child's distal femur.
 It has a sclerotic rim.
 On the lateral view, its cortical nature is again demonstrated (yellow arrow).

 For more information, click on the link if you see this icon